algodex/algodex-service/README.md

 ```

 ### Testing (Localhost with Docker Data)
-First make sure CouchDB and Redis services are running according to .testnet.local.env
+First make sure CouchDB and Redis services are running according to .testnet.local.env.
+The node.js should *not* be running as these will be started by the end-to-end test.

 ```
 bin/run-end-to-end-test --mode=light && jest